 Studies have reported you should use a minimum of 8.25% sodium hypochlorite.
 The only issue with this is, most household bleach ranges anywhere between 5.25% to 6.0% sodium hypochlorite.

 I have both Great Value and Dollar General bleach in my home.
 Great Value is listed as 6.0% sodium hypochlorite and 94% other.
-I’d really love to know what the other 94% is.
-Now, on the other hand, my Dollar General bleach doesn’t list the active ingredients on the packaging at all.
-So, I basically don’t have a clue as to the effectiveness of it.
+I’d love to know what the other 94% is.
+Now, on the other hand, Dollar General bleach doesn’t list the active ingredients on the packaging at all.

 Does that mean you can’t use it?
 Of course not.
-Use the bleach you have on hand, but let the sponge soak a little longer.
-I’d say 3 minutes.
+Use the bleach you have on hand, but to be on the safe side, let the sponge soak for 3 minutes instead of 2.

 Until we meet again,